alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   `@::characters()::length()` is correct, but builds a List of every character to count them, and pulls `List`'s whole import graph in behind it.
-It is native too. `List.hasItems(where:)` and `hasItems(onlyWhere:)` ARE written in Essence, but on the native short-circuiting `firstItem(where:)` rather than on the eager `everyItem(where:)`, so they stop at the item that decides the answer — the earlier filtering form lost that and measured ~0 ms → ~180 ms over 2000 calls when the first item decides it. `count(where:)` is still on `everyItem(where:)`, which is right: counting has to see every item.
+It is native too. `List.hasItems(where:)` and `hasItems(onlyWhere:)` ARE written in Essence, but on `reduce`'s early-stopping entry rather than on the eager `everyItem(where:)`, so they stop at the item that decides the answer — the earlier filtering form lost that and measured ~0 ms → ~180 ms over 2000 calls when the first item decides it. `count(where:)` is still on `everyItem(where:)`, which is right: counting has to see every item.

 Prefer a body that reaches only its own Namespace's primitives. `packages/compiler/src/tests/bundleSize.spec.ts`